Here to help with all your invasive weed and county declared pest issues.

-Upon completion of baling, bales must left on the field in which they originated until the NCWP returns to pick up any leftover twine.
-(This confirms the correct area is baled.
-Picking up remaining twine helps to reduce the cost to NCWP while keeping it free to the producer)
+Call the NCWP at 472-5559 at least one day prior to a planned hay cut.
+(Field cannot be cut before inspection).
+The NCWP will inspect your field(s).
+If the field passes inspection, certified twine will be given to the producer at that time.
+Upon completion of baling, bales must be left on the field in which they originated until the NCWP returns to pick up any leftover twine.
+This confirms the correct area was baled.
+Picking up the remaining twine helps to reduce the cost to NCWP while keeping this service free to the producer.

-Note: Certified twine only ties one (1) side of the bale.
+NOTE: Certified twine only ties one (1) side of the bale.
 The producer will be responsible for the regular twine costs.